SAP-archive/teched2020-IIS361/exercises/ex3/README.md

 At this point you have configured the semantic coloring for the visual filter with the Line chart.

-Exercise 3.5 Start the Application Preview
+Exercise 3.5 Starting the Application Preview
 ------------------------------------------

 In this exercise, you will start the preview of the Analytical List Page to view the filters you just configured.